GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-19-spring-exam-last-points.md

 - [This page](https://docs.spring.io/spring-boot/docs/2.1.11.RELEASE/reference/html/production-ready-endpoints.html) has a ton of info, although a bit old
 - [This is the recent version}(https://docs.spring.io/spring-boot/api/rest/actuator/index.html)
+- There was a question in mock test asking which endpoints existed.
+- Set all endpoints enabled: `management.endpoints.enabled-by-default=true`
+- Set all endpoints exposed: `management.endpoints.web.exposure.include=*`

 ### Return NO_CONTENT 204